spmjs/node-scp2/README.md

   });
   ```

-  More on the values at [ssh2](https://github.com/mscdex/ssh2).
+  More on these values at [ssh2](https://github.com/mscdex/ssh2).

 - **sftp** `function(callback) -> callback(err, sftp)`

-  Get the sftp.
+  Get the sftp object.

 - **close** `function()`